NextronSystems/thor-manual/usage/flags.rst

       -n, --eventlog-target strings   Scan specific Eventlogs (e.g. 'Security' or 'Microsoft-Windows-Sysmon/Operational') (Module: Eventlog)
-      --nodoublepulsar            Do not check for DoublePulsar Backdoor (Module: Rootkit) --full-registry             Do not skip registry hives keys with less relevance (Module: Registry) --showdeleted               Show deleted files found in the MFT as 'info' messages.
+      --nodoublepulsar            Do not check for DoublePulsar Backdoor (Module: Rootkit) --full-registry             Do not skip registry hives keys with less relevance (Module: Registry) --noregwalk                 Do not scan the whole registry during the registry scan --showdeleted               Show deleted files found in the MFT as 'info' messages.
       --allfiles                  Scan all files, even ones that are usually not interesting.
-Uses the file size set by --max_file_size_intense.
+Sets --max_file_size to 200MB unless specified otherwise.
+      --ads                       Scan Alternate Data Streams for all files

 Active Features
 ----------------------------------------------------------------------
-      --nothordb               Do not use or create ThorDB database for holding scan information --sigma                  Scan with Sigma signatures
+      --nothordb               Do not use or create ThorDB database for holding scan information --nosigma                Disable Sigma signatures
       --dumpscan               Scan memory dumps
-      --nologscan              Do not scan log files (identified by .log extension or location) --noregwalk              Do not scan the whole registry during the registry scan --noyara                 Disable checks with YARA
+      --nologscan              Do not scan log files (identified by .log extension or location) --noyara                 Disable checks with YARA
       --nostix                 Disable checks with STIX
       --noarchive              Do not scan contents of archives